Ferdinand K. Levy

-Professor Levy has also had a varied and international consulting career.
+Professor Levy enjoyed a varied and international consulting career.
 Internationally, he has been a consultant to the Ford Foundation in establishing the Nigerian Institute of Management which he headed for two years in Ibadan, Nigeria, the China Enterprise Management Association for which he lectured and consulted to Chinese factories throughout that country, six Chinese Universities that he assisted in setting up management curricula, Japan Energy Corporation, Aoyama Gakuin University (Tokyo), and the World Bank and various enterprises and universities in Jakarta, Singapore, and Kuala Lumpur.
 He has served on corporate and nonprofit boards.
 In the United States, he has testified before the United States Congress on higher education financing and to the Federal Aviation Authority.
 He has consulted to companies such as Mellon Financial Corporation, Texas Commerce Bank, First City National Bank of Houston, Georgia Power Company, Houston Natural Gas Company, Tenneco, National Service Industries, Brown and Root, Exxon Corporation, Lexecon, Scientific Games, the Grand Rapids, Denver, Los Angeles, and the Port Authority of New York and New Jersey airports, etc. He is also well known for his expert witness appearances in major lawsuits involving antitrust matters, intellectual property, and airport rate and charges to airlines.
 Five cases in which he has participated have been heard before the US Supreme Court where his trial testimony set the stage for his sides’ wins.

-Levy is a native of New Orleans and attended Tulane University where he received his undergraduate degree is in mathematics and his MBA degree.
-He is married, has two children and five grandchildren, and he has been a resident of Atlanta since 1972, where he currently volunteers in nonprofit education organizations as a teacher of current economic policies and problems to senior citizens.
+Levy was born in New Orleans, Louisiana USA in 1931.
+He died in 2026 in Atlanta, Georgia USA, where he resided for more than fifty years.